-AI allows banks to provide personalized services in real time.
-Imagine learning that the customer is planning to take an international vacation and reminding him or her to pay bills before leaving, increase bank account security services, or issue traveler’s checks.
+AI allows banks to provide personalised services in real time.
+Imagine learning that the customer is planning to take an international vacation and reminding him or her to pay the bills before leaving, increase bank account security services, or issue traveller’s checks.
 Customers showing interest in high-end purchases online may be candidates for services like pre-approved Internet banking offers with loan deposits available within seconds of completing the transaction.
 According to Capgemini, banks using AI to reduce customer attrition can increase market share by as much as 12 percent.
 You respond quickly.
 Your customers stay happy.

 Applied AI is a differentiator

 If we see AI as just technology, it makes sense to adopt it according to standard systems engineering practices: Build an enterprise data infrastructure; ingest, clean and integrate all available data; implement basic analytics; build advanced analytics and AI solutions.
 This approach takes a while to get to ROI.